Having a perfectly manicured lawn involves quite a bit of effort. it’s part lawn care, part mowing. But is there a right way to mow your lawn?

 When it is best to mow?

-The ideal mowing conditions are generally mid to late morning when the grass is dry and it’s not very hot.
+Ideally, it’s best to mow your lawn in mid to late morning, as the grass is dry and it’s not very hot.
 The blades will be upright and less like to clump when being cut, making mowing easier.

 It’s best to avoid mowing when it’s wet as you will damage your mower and the grass, plus it will be harder to cut.
 Also, avoid mowing when it’s hot as this prevents heat stress on your grass and yourself.